appbaseio/Docs/content/api/javascript/apireference.md

 Promise.

 ### reactiveSearchv3()
 ReactiveSearch method allows you to execute the search requests securely with the help of newly launched `ReactiveSearch` API.
+You can read about `ReactiveSearch` API [here](/docs/rsapi/Overview/).
 ```js
 appbaseRef
 	.reactiveSearchv3([{